lusxvr/mistral_qb_hack/README.md

 # Mistral QB Hackathon

-This project was built during the 2-day Mistral-Quantum Black Hackathon at école polytechnique in Paris, by Diane Mansard, Felix Müller, [Luis Wiedmann](https://www.linkedin.com/in/luis-wiedmann/) and [Jan Dorn](https://www.linkedin.com/in/jandorn/).
+This project was built during the 2-day Mistral-Quantum Black Hackathon at École Polytechnique in Paris, by Diane Mansard, Felix Müller, [Luis Wiedmann](https://www.linkedin.com/in/luis-wiedmann/) and [Jan Dorn](https://www.linkedin.com/in/jandorn/).

 ## Overview

 The goal of the hackathon was to build a retail assistant using LLMs provided by Mistral.
 It was not specified what kind of product to sell, so early on we decided to build a travel planner that helps users find the perfect trip and then sells it to them.

 Through a user-friendly webapp, the user can input their preferences using some default filters and a free-text field.
 The webapp then uses the LLM to find the perfect trip and displays it to the user.
+The user can iterate on the the results by chatting with the LLMs and adjusting the filters.
+As soon as the user is happy with the results, he or she can buy the trip by following a link to the appropriate booking page.

 ## Installation
 To lauch the app locally, we have to spin up a local webserver for the webapp and the backend.